fleschutz/PowerShell/Docs/FAQ.md

 ✔️ it's **easy to learn**: see the tutorial at https://www.guru99.com/powershell-tutorial.html

-✔️ it's **fully documented**: see the official docs at https://docs.microsoft.com/en-us/powershell/
+✔️ it's **fully documented**: see the PowerShell documentation at https://docs.microsoft.com/en-us/powershell/

 How to get PowerShell?
 ----------------------